infracost/docs/docs/features/cli_commands.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Infracost CLI has the following commands, all of which support `--help`:
+Infracost has multiple commands, all of which support `--help`:

-- `register`: Register for a free Infracost API key
+- Basic commands:
-- `breakdown`: Show full breakdown of costs
+  - `infracost breakdown`: Show full breakdown of costs
-- `diff`: Show diff of monthly costs between current and planned state
+  - `infracost diff`: Show diff of monthly costs between current and planned state

+- The following commands work with the Infracost JSON output, which is generated via `infracost breakdown --format json`:
+  - `infracost comment`: Post cost estimates to pull requests in GitHub, GitLab or Azure Repos
-- `output`: Combine and output Infracost JSON files in different formats
+  - `infracost output`: Combine and output Infracost JSON files in different formats

+- The following auxiliary commands are also helpful:
-- `configure`: Display or change global configuration, including currency settings
+  - `infracost configure`: Display or change global configuration, including currency settings
+  - `infracost register`: Register for a free Infracost API key
-- `completion`: Generate shell completion script
+  - `infracost completion`: Generate shell completion script

 ## Breakdown and diff